ESMValGroup/ESMValTool_Tutorial/setup.md

 ### DKRZ

 If you do not already have an account at the DKRZ, then [register](https://luv.dkrz.de/projects/newuser/) as soon as possible.
-You could find a short introduction how to get started at DKRZ [here](https://www.dkrz.de/up/my-dkrz/getting-started/getting-started-at-dkrz).
+You could find a short introduction on how to get started at DKRZ [here](https://www.dkrz.de/up/my-dkrz/getting-started/getting-started-at-dkrz).

-There is also an [user manual](https://www.dkrz.de/up/systems/mistral) for mistral which is DKRZ's current supercomputer.
+There is also a [user manual](https://www.dkrz.de/up/systems/mistral) for Mistral which is DKRZ's current supercomputer.

 #### Join a project

 To use the resources on DKRZ you have to join a project.
-You could join an existing project by logging into [https://luv.dkrz.de/](https://luv.dkrz.de/) with your account and select 'Join existing project'.
-Once you are accepted by a project we will turn your web account into a full LDAP account which allows you to log into and use our systems.
-If you have no access to an existing project here are some instructions [how to apply for resources](https://www.dkrz.de/services/bereitstellung-von-rechenleistung?set_language=en&cl=en).
+One option is to join an existing project by logging into [https://luv.dkrz.de/](https://luv.dkrz.de/) with your account and select 'Join existing project'.
+Once you are accepted by the manager of your chosen project, your web account will be turned into a full LDAP account which will allow you to log into and use the DKRZ's resources.
+If you do not have access to an existing project, another option for you would be to apply for resources at DKRZ.
+Here are some instructions on [how to apply for resources](https://www.dkrz.de/services/bereitstellung-von-rechenleistung?set_language=en&cl=en).

 #### Access to data on DKRZ

-Availability of CMIP5 and CMIP6 data in this directories:
+CMIP5 and CMIP6 data are available in these directories:
 - CMIP5: /mnt/lustre01/work/kd0956/CMIP5/data/cmip5/output1/
 - CMIP6: /mnt/lustre02/work/ik1017/CMIP6/data/CMIP6/CMIP/